burakemir/burakemir.github.io/src/content/post/formal_semantics.md

 Investing into security involves uncertainty, even if it is clear that something needs to change.
 We don't need to fully replace C and C++ in order to significantly improve security, but it will cost - time and money.
-When fighting over limited resources, you will not only find honest people arguing over hard decisions and also people who push a more selfish agenda.
+When fighting over limited resources, you will not only find honest people arguing over hard decisions but also people who push a more selfish agenda.

-I think academic PL people are a lot like mathematicians in that they practical application of their work, hoping someone with money and influence will discover their work and put it to good use.
+I think academic PL people are a lot like mathematicians in that they appreciate but don't prioritize practical applications of their theory work.
+They rather hope someone with money and influence will discover their work and put it to good use.

 So I will do the same!
 What follows is an invitation to get back to the _science_ of programming.
 If you want your compiler and libraries to work correctly and be secure, _someone_ has to argue from principles.